 Riad Sabbah is a traditional Moroccan style residence in the heart of the old Medina, just off the main square.
 Riad comes from the Arabic word for ‘garden’.
 Indistinguishable except for a decorative metal doorway, they open into a narrow alleyway and then into a central courtyard.
 Traditional riads are inward facing, so everything looks onto the central courtyard, which is often open to the sky.
 The ground floor has a terrace for eating and kitchen, and then the bedrooms come off the first floors.
 Our room opened onto the central balcony.
 On the same floor were two further bedrooms, and then above was a huge roof terrace with different areas for sitting and relaxing.

-Riads are generally made of pink concrete, like the rest of the city, and ornately decorated with coloured tiles, patterned rugs, and carved metal lights.
+Marrakech riads are generally made of pink concrete, like the rest of the city, and ornately decorated with coloured tiles, patterned rugs, and carved metal lights.
 The ceiling of our room was a work of art, both carved and painted to resemble ceilings in the palaces we would visit on our visit.

-An interesting observation is that they don’t have windows to the outside.
+An interesting observation on Riads in Marrakech is that they don’t have windows to the outside.
 Instead, everything looks inward, to the family.
 The streets outside can be hectic markets, but inside is an oasis of calm and tranquillity.
 Being open to the sky, with a covering to protect from the rain, birds get inside and fly around, stealing crumbs from the breakfast table and sing outside your room in the morning.

 Riad Sabbah is managed by two local women who were so friendly and helpful.
 They spoke both Arabic and French, as many Moroccans do, so we dug down deep inside to our school French to communicate.
 Bearing in mind that both Kris and I studied German as our main language at school and probably had about a year total of French, there wasn’t much left, but it started to come back as the girls spoke to us and they were very patient in explaining things